 While completely covering up is really the only way to escape UV rays, there’s no summer fun in that!

-Why not show some skin with a little zero waste sunscreen protection.
+Why not show some skin in your sustainable swimwear with a little zero waste sunscreen protection.

 By opting for one of these sunscreens, you’ll have peace of mind knowing you’re protecting your skin and the environment.
-So go out and eco-consciously catch some rays.
+So go out and eco-consciously catch some rays on your sustainable beach towel.

 1. Thank you for the great recommendations.
 It’s very effective to link your articles that share companies and/or ingredients, so keep it up!